Winter Sports Injuries

 Winter sports are fraught with opportunities to twist or roll your ankles.
 In fact, the resulting fracture of the talus bone – located above the heel bone on the outside of the ankle – is so common while snowboarding, it’s widely known as snowboarder’s ankle.

 With so many possible ways to injury yourself in winter sports accidents, it’s important to pay attention to any aches or pains that come home with you after a snow-filled vacation.
 Minor swelling or pain could indicate possible injuries that require treatment.
-When it comes to dealing with joints, tendons and ligaments, you may benefit from the expertise of the ten providers in the specialized practice of DOC Orthopaedics and Sports Medicine in Decatur.
+When it comes to dealing with joints, tendons and ligaments, you may benefit from the expertise of the ten providers in the specialized practice of DOC Orthopaedics and Sports Medicine with locations in Decatur and Hartselle.

 Since 1972, DOC Orthopaedics and Sports Medicine has been committed to providing exceptional orthopaedic care through innovative techniques, quality services, patient communication and education.
 With specialties ranging from general orthopaedics and physical therapy to sports medicine, joint replacement, and more, the doctors at DOC Orthopaedics and Sports Medicine can provide local expert care for any orthopaedic disorder or injury and help put your life back in motion.